Skip to main content

 Identifying Privacy Centric Applications

 Several applications have been developed with a core commitment to user privacy.
 These tools often originate from the open-source community or non-profit organizations, where the primary mission is public good rather than profit generation.
-For example, Mozilla’s ” Privacy Not Included” guide provides a valuable resource for evaluating applications based on their privacy policies and practices.
+For example, Mozilla’s ” Privacy Not Included” guide provides a valuable resource for evaluating applications based on their privacy policies and data security practices.

 Apps like PTSD Coach, developed by the U.S. Department of Veterans Affairs, and Wysa, a mental health application, have been recognized for their strong privacy protections.
 These applications demonstrate that it is possible to create effective wellness tools without monetizing user data.